-If any of you are trick or treaters like we are, you know that we receive massive amounts of candy!
+If any of you are trick-or-treaters like we are, you know that we receive massive amounts of candy!

-5 Things To Do With Your Leftover Halloween Candy
+8 Things To Do With Your Leftover Halloween Candy

-1. Learning with candy: craft, count, sort and match
+1. Learning with candy: craft, count, sort, and match

-Help young children learn by using various candies to count, and match and sort colors.
+Help young children learn by using various candies to count, match and sort colors.
 M&M’s, Skittles, Starbursts, jelly beans, and other colorful candies are perfect for this!
 You can have your kids sort the colors, find the correct sequence, and count how many of each color there are.
 When they’ve got it down, they can eat it as a reward.

-2. Save it for the holidays
+2. Save your left over candy for the holidays

 With Thanksgiving and Christmas around the bend, you’re bound to head to a family gathering or have company at your own home.
-Set out a bowl of candy for guests to enjoy, you ca even save our favorites for a holiday gingerbread house.
+Set out a bowl of candy for guests to enjoy, you can even save our favorites for a holiday gingerbread house.

-Cakes, cookies, pies, and all sorts of goodies use candy as an ingredient.
+If you are thinking about what to make with leftover Halloween candy, cakes, cookies, pies, and all sorts of goodies use candy as ingredients.
 Ever heard of Snickers Pie?
-Maybe Reece’s Pieces cookies, or candy bark or trail mix?
+Maybe Reese’s Pieces cookies, fresh-baked brownies, candy bark, or a trail mix?
 The possibilities are endless here.

-4. Bring it into the office
+4. Bring the candy into the office

 5. Give it away for GOOD

 There are plenty of places that will take your Halloween candy and do something great with it!
-Dentists often have a candy buy back where they offer various stuff in return, or you can give your candy to an organization who puts together fun care packages for our serving troops who are away.
+Dentist offices often have a candy buy-back where they offer various stuff in return, or you can give your candy to an organization that puts together fun care packages for our serving troops who are away.
 Look here to learn how to send Halloween candy to troops.